Hypoallergenic: Hypoallergenic pets

 Most dogs, cats, rabbits, and other fur-bearing animals can cause an allergic reaction.
-The proteins that cause allergies (mainly Fel d 1 in cats and Can f 1 in dogs) are found not only in the animals' fur or hair but also in saliva, urine, mucous, and hair roots and in the dander sloughed from the animals' skin.
+The proteins that cause allergies (mainly Fel d 1 in cats and Can f 1 in dogs) are found not only in the animals' fur or hair but also in saliva, urine, mucus, and hair roots and in the dander sloughed from the animals' skin.
 Thus, the widespread idea that "hypoallergenic pets" are those that have less hair or shed less is a myth.
 Furthermore, there is no evidence that certain pet breeds are less likely to trigger allergic reactions than other pet breeds.
 Despite that, because allergies are quite prevalent and a hypoallergenic pet would allow people with allergies to have a pet in their home, many breeds are marketed as hypoallergenic.

-Dogs breeds which have been claimed to be hypoallergenic include Yorkshire Terriers, Portuguese Water Dogs, Poodles and Poodle hybrids.
+Dog breeds which have been claimed to be hypoallergenic include Yorkshire Terriers, Portuguese Water Dogs, Poodles and Poodle hybrids.
 Common rationalizations for these claims include that a breed does not shed its fur, sheds very little, or has fur with the same pH as human hair.
 Cat breeds such as the LaPerm, Sphynx, Peterbald, Devon Rex and Cornish Rex, which lack some or all of the normal layers in cats' fur, are claimed by some to be hypoallergenic.
 Siberian cats and Russian Blues are also believed by some to have such properties.

-A company called Allerca claimed to be able to produce a so-called hypoallergenic cat using gene silencing, but then claimed to use traditional breeding methods, starting with cats that naturally lack the gene that produces the protein causing an allergic reaction in some people.
-Ultimately, no peer-reviewed studies confirmed the company's claims and the company stopped selling cats.
-Another company, Felix Pets, makes similar claims.

 The Bashkir Curly is the only horse breed which has been claimed to be hypoallergenic, because it has a uniquely textured coat that lacks the protein (present in all other horse fur) believed to be the primary source of allergic reactions to equines.

 Some species of pets such as the pig are claimed to be hypoallergenic as a whole, regardless of breed.